MicrosoftDocs/azure-docs/articles/managed-grafana/known-limitations.md

 * Installing, uninstalling and upgrading plugins from the Grafana Catalog isn't possible.

-* Querying Azure Data Explorer may take a long time or return 50x errors.
+* Querying Azure Data Explorer might take a long time or return 50x errors.
 To resolve these issues, use a table format instead of a time series, shorten the time duration, or avoid having many panels querying the same data cluster that can trigger throttling.

 * Users can be assigned the following Grafana Organization level roles: Admin, Editor, or Viewer.
 The Grafana Server Admin role isn't available to customers.